r-kupin/webserv/README.md

 Has only one *arg* which sets the port, used by the server for requests listening.
 Multiple ports are possible for the single server via specification of the multiple `listen` directives.
 ##### server_name
 Accepts one or more hostnames, that this server will monitor.
+##### keepalive_timeout
+Accepts one number, which is a timeout during which server keeps connection open waiting for data to arrive.
+Default is 60 sec.
+It gives no warranty that connection will be closed in 60 seconds, but connection will stay open for at least during this time.
 #### Location-level directives
 ##### root
 Can have only one arg, which is a path for a location, or server's root directory.
 For example: